-A species which can tolerate poor watering habits, lithops localis tends to be a uniform grey or green-grey color across most of its surface.
+A species which can tolerate a poor watering schedule or inconsistent habits, lithops localis tends to be a uniform grey or green-grey color across most of its surface, giving it quite a stone like appearance.
 Speckles of a darker grey hue dapple the flat top of the leaves.

-Indigenous to the southern Karoo region of South Africa, it often grows amongst rocks and shading shrubs as a way to disguise itself from animals that might eat it.
+Indigenous to the southern Karoo region of South Africa, split rocks often grows amongst other rocks and shading shrubs as a way to disguise itself from animals that might eat it.
 Its natural environment gets most of its rainfall during the summer months, and thus it tends to flower in the fall.

 Another Namibian species, lithops optica lives in an area which gets winter rainfall, making it one of the few varieties adapted to winter watering.
 The most popular variety of this plant is Lithops optica var. rubra, which is purplish-pink across its entire surface.